rohanbhangui/spaced-big-small/README.md

-# ProjectSpce | Buying big from small businesses
+# ProjectSpce | Hand curated brands from across the internet
-A collection of small businesses that makes some amazing products
+A collection of hand curated brands from across the internet

 Link: https://spaced-big-small-rohanbhangui.vercel.app/